XanderJC/scalable-birl/README.md

 ```

-This example can be run simply using:
+This example can be run simply from the shell using:

 ```shell
 python sbirl/models.py